PDF of Schedule Guide

 We hope you enjoy your FAX trip.
 Thank you for using our system!

-3. New Transfer Policy: Effective January 3, 2022, transfers will be valid for 90 minutes with no restrictions.
-This means that passengers can make transfers in any direction on all routes within the 90–minute transfer time.
+- A friendly reminder that transfers are valid for 90 minutes with no restrictions, meaning that passengers can make transfers in any direction on all routes within the 90-minute transfer time.

 Welcome Aboard FAX!